plinkr/flash-blip/README.md

 ### Difficulty Progression
 Difficulty ramps up dynamically based on points scored, increasing obstacle rotation speed, density, and scrolling speed (reference scaling logic in [`game.lua`](game/game.lua) and [`main.lua`](game/main.lua)).

-### Levels (WIP)
+### Levels
 The win condition is defined in [`level_definitions.lua`](game/level_definitions.lua) and affected by the level's difficulty, requiring a set number of blips (jumps to next points) to complete the level, endless mode has no win condition, the objective is to get high scores.

 ## Development Status
-The game is an ongoing WIP.
-Current features include basic endless mode with procedural circle generation and rotating obstacles, powerup system with effects like slowing and teleportation, scoring, and menu systems.
-Planned enhancements include procedural levels for arcade mode and code-generated music.
-The project emphasizes technical experimentation, such as optimizing performance for random generation and matrix-based rendering in [`font.lua`](game/font.lua).
+The game is still in active development as a work-in-progress.
+Currently, it features an endless mode with procedurally generated circles and rotating obstacles, a powerup system offering effects like slowing time and teleportation, scoring mechanics, and intuitive menu systems.
+There are also 10 levels with progressively increasing difficulty.
+In the future, we might add a scoreboard to track the top scores.

 ## Installation and Running

 ### Prerequisites
-LÖVE framework (version 11.5 *Mysterious Mysteries*) recommended.
+Install [`LÖVE framework`](https://love2d.org/) (version 11.5 *Mysterious Mysteries*) recommended.

 ### Clone the Repo
 ```